DPDK/dpdk/doc/guides/linux_gsg/linux_drivers.rst

     ``vfio-pci`` module doesn't support the creation of virtual functions before Linux version 5.7.

 For proper operation of VFIO when running DPDK applications as a non-privileged user, correct permissions should also be set up.
-This can be done by using the DPDK setup script (called dpdk-setup.sh and located in the usertools directory).

 .. note::